The quantum tropical vertex: Relation with Cecotti-Vafa

-According to Witten \cite{MR1362846}, in absence of non-constant worldsheet instantons, the effective spacetime theory of the A-model on the A-brane $L$ is Chern-Simons theory of gauge group $U(1)$.
+According to Witten \cite{MR1362846}, one should encode these counts of holomorphic maps as deformations of Chern-Simons theory of gauge group $U(1)$ on $L$ .
 The field of this theory is a $U(1)$ gauge field $A$ and its action is

-The non-constant worldsheet instantons deform this result, see \mbox{Section 4.4} of \cite{MR1362846}.
-The effective spacetime theory on the $A$-brane $L$ is still a $U(1)$-gauge theory but the Chern-Simons action is deformed by additional terms involving the worldsheet instantons:
+According to \mbox{Section 4.4} of \cite{MR1362846}, this Chern-Simons action is deformed by additional terms involving the counts of holomorphic maps:

 The partition function of the deformed theory can be written as a correlation function in Chern-Simons theory